nguoiyoujie/ra303s-iran/README.md

 ### I Just Want To Play

-A built version, with supporting mixes and content, are hosted in this [here](https://github.com/nguoiyoujie/Red-Alert-Modified-Executable).
+A built version, with supporting mixes and content, are hosted [here](https://github.com/nguoiyoujie/Red-Alert-Modified-Executable).
-The built mod is a test mod, hosted publicly if any one wants to look at the INI controls employed, or just have a game.
+The built mod is a test mod, hosted publicly if any one wants to look at the INI controls employed, use as a template to build their own mod, or just have a game.

 There is also map editor support that caters specifically for the new logic introduced here.
 It is hosted [here](https://github.com/nguoiyoujie/Red-Alert-Mission-Editor).